Aliases for ADSSL1 Gene

 GeneCards Summary for ADSSL1 Gene

 ADSSL1 (Adenylosuccinate Synthase Like 1) is a Protein Coding gene.
-Among its related pathways are Alanine, aspartate and glutamate metabolism and Purine metabolism.
+Diseases associated with ADSSL1 include Myopathy, Distal, 5.
+Among its related pathways are Metabolism and purine nucleotides de novo biosynthesis.
 GO annotations related to this gene include protein homodimerization activity and GTPase activity.
 An important paralog of this gene is ADSS.

 UniProtKB/Swiss-Prot for ADSSL1 Gene